silx-kit/pyFAI/doc/source/man/pyFAI-recalib.rst

 and the 6 refined parameters (distance, center, rotation) and wavelength.
 An 1D and 2D diffraction patterns are also produced. (.dat and .azim files)

+The main difference with pyFAI-calib is the way control-point hence Debye-Sherrer rings are extracted.
+While pyFAI-calib relies on the contiguity of a region of peaks called massif; pyFAI-recalib knows approximatly the geometry and is able to select the region where the ring should be.
+From this region it selects automatically the various peaks; making pyFAI-recalib able to run without graphical interface and without human intervention (--no-gui --no-interactive options).

 Usage:
 ------

-pyFAI-recalib [options] -w 1 -D detector -S calibrant.D imagefile.edf
+pyFAI-recalib [options] -w 1 -p imagefile.poni -S calibrant.D imagefile.edf

 Options:
 --------

-  -h, --help            show the help message and exit -V, --version         print version of the program and quit -o FILE, --out=FILE   Filename where processed image is saved -v, --verbose         switch to debug/verbose mode
+  -h, --help            show  help message and exit -V, --version         print version of the program and quit -o FILE, --out=FILE   Filename where processed image is saved -v, --verbose         switch to debug/verbose mode